Table of Contents

 Conditional Delete:

-// Delete only if condition is met
+// Delete only if the condition is met

 var account = Database.Retrieve<Account>(accountId);